 - Animal nutritionists

 Ways to Protect Endangered Species

-There are an alarming number of species that are endangered throughout the world, and this number is ever increasing.
+There is an alarming number of species that are endangered throughout the world, and this number is ever increasing.
 The term ‘endangered’ means that the species is at risk of extinction.
 There are various ways in which we can help protect these animals.
 Here’s how:

 #1 Educate Yourself About Endangered Species in Your Region